 We partner with other organizations close to us that will provide these services to our clients.
 An individual is usually touched by multiple social service organizations that help meet his/her needs.
 When we do our needs assessment, we will find out the various needs, and if we can’t meet them – we will refer him/her to a partner organization and we will provide transportation, when possible, to those appointments.

 Yes, our staff and Board of Directors are Christians, and we have built our culture and values on sharing the love of Christ.
 We share the love of Christ by serving others without judgement, although those we serve do not need to follow the Christian faith.

 The Landing is funded by individuals, major donors, and church partnerships.
 If you know someone who would like to help fund us, please direct them to our website, www.thelanding.org/give.

 We are hoping to be a 24/7 drop-in center in the future; however, we do not have the capacity or funding to do so at this time.
-The drop-in center is open on Monday from 10am-4pm for males only and Tuesday, Wednesday, & Thursday from 10am-4pm for women.
+The drop-in center is open Monday - Friday from 10:00am - 4:00pm.
 Our staff works Monday-Friday from 8:30am-5:00pm and as necessary after hours and during weekends.
 Case Managers work with current clients even outside of normal drop-in center hours.
 We never want to make promises we can’t keep or provide lower quality services – which is why we have chosen to start small and grow as capacity allows.